-NVIDIA Launches New Robotics Lab in Seattle
+Nvidia Launches New Robotics Lab in Seattle

 That’s actually where I think there’s some promise for deep learning, because it’s well suited for combining these different streams of sensor data.
 If you want to do robust manipulation, you need to put all of that information together, which means you need to use visual information and combine that with touch sensing and force feedback and use all of that to control the hand itself with closed-loop control algorithms.

-Do you think it would be beneficial in an environment like a kitchen where everything is designed for human hands to use a five-fingered hand, or do you think using two-fingered grippers will get you most of the way there with a lot less complexity?
+Do you think it would be beneficial in an environment like a kitchen, where everything is designed for human hands, to use a five-fingered hand, or do you think using two-fingered grippers will get you most of the way there with a lot less complexity?

 Let’s put it this way—two fingers with smart algorithms and sensing will get us beyond where we are right now.
 I don’t think it’s the ultimate solution.
 Also, why not have a robot with a suction cup?
 I’m not married to the anthropomorphic design necessarily, but since these environments are designed for us, they are obviously well suited for these kinds of hands.
 Talking to people who have been working in manipulation for many many years, they also agree that two fingers can do a lot of stuff, but ultimately you have to move beyond that.